-Studies have shown that more than two thirds of people are living paycheck to paycheck at least part of the time.
+Studies show that more than two thirds of people are living the paycheck to paycheck life at least part of the time.

 Keeping your head above water financially seems to be getting harder and harder every year, and there are a variety of reasons why that's happening.

-Some of it has to do with the way our attitudes have changed when it comes to money.
-Some of it is the economy we’re experiencing, and some of it is due to how the world is changing and leaving some people behind because they won't change.
+Some of it has to do with how our attitudes about money have changed over the years.
+Some of it is due to how the world is changing, leaving some people behind because they won't change.

-It’s been a phenomenon that’s been happening even since ancient times, as evidenced in the Bible in Haggai 1:6 where it says “You have planted much, but harvested little.
+“You have planted much, but harvested little.
 You eat, but never have enough.
-You drink, but never have your fill.
+Your drink, but never have your fill.
 You put on clothes, but are not warm.
 You earn wages, only to put them in a purse with holes in it.”

 Any big change in life always starts with the decision that change has to happen, no matter what.

-So what do you do if you're living paycheck to paycheck and it seems there is just no way to get ahead?
+So what do you do if you're living month to month, and it seems there is no way to get ahead?
 There are several steps you can take.

 The first step is to get your mind right.

-It's easy to believe when you're living from paycheck to paycheck that that's just the way things are and that's the way it always will be.
+It's easy to believe when you're living paycheck to paycheck that that's just the way things are and that's how it will always be.

 But that doesn't have to be the case.

-There is a way to get off the paycheck to paycheck treadmill and overcome the mindset that comes with living in that mode forever.
+There is a way to get off the paycheck to paycheck treadmill and overcome the mindset that comes with it.

-Figure Out Why You're Living From Paycheck to Paycheck
+Figure Out Why You're Living Paycheck to Paycheck

-Once you make the effort to get your mind and your thought processes moving in the right direction, you have to decide that you're done living hand to mouth and you're going to change your financial situation no matter what it takes.
+Once you make the effort to get your mind and thought processes moving in the right direction, you have to decide you're done struggling financially.
+It's time to decide you're going to change your financial situation no matter what it takes.

-Now that you have made the decision that you're never going back, then you have to figure out what it is that caused the situation in the first place.
+Once you make the decision that you're never going back, then you have to figure out why it happened in the first place.

 - You've come to the conclusion that debt is just a part of life- It doesn't have to be that way.
 Decide to be different.
 Car payments and credit cards are NOT inevitable.

-- You're not making enough- You are underemployed or just not making enough effort to go out and kill it at work and need to kick it up a notch.
+- You're not making enough- You may be underemployed or just not making enough effort to go out and kill it at work.
+You need to kick it up a notch.

 - You're overspending- You are simply spending more than you make.
 You need to gain better control of what you spend and how you spend it.
 Usually this is because you don't have a plan.

-- You don't have a plan- You don't really keep track of your money and you just spend until the money runs out.
+- You don't have a plan- You don't really keep track of your money and spend until the money runs out.
 Then you get your next paycheck and do it all over again.
 You just simply have no idea where all the money goes.
-This is how most people end up living paycheck to paycheck.
+This is how most people end up living the paycheck to paycheck life.

 - Money is just too easy to spend- Credit cards, and even debit cards don't feel like real money.
 When you swipe and sign it doesn't hurt as much as using cash, so you end up overspending before you even realize what you've done.

-- You have a spending problem- You may have a lack of self control that needs to be addressed such as a shopping addiction.
+- You have a spending problem- There is a lack of self control that needs to be addressed such as a shopping addiction.

 Be brutally honest with yourself.